-There is a national capacity building strategy in relation to World Heritage conservation, protection and management but there are some deficiencies in its implementation
+There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management

-- 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
-There is effective capacity at the institutional level to conduct research specifically for World Heritage issues. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?
+10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?

+There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.

+10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?

-No - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
+- 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
 International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

-Bilateral and multilateral agreements

-Sharing expertise to promote equitable participation in heritage mechanisms for communities

-Sharing expertise for capacity building

-Hosting and/or attending international training courses/seminars
+Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements Sharing expertise to promote equitable participation in heritage mechanisms for communities Financial support Sharing expertise for capacity building Hosting and/or attending international training courses/seminars

-Distribution of material/information